Amitabh Bachchan: Superstardom (1975–1988)

-In 1975, he starred in a variety of film genres, from the comedy Chupke Chupke and the crime drama Faraar to the romantic drama Mili.
-This was also the year in which Bachchan starred in two films regarded as important in Hindi cinema history, both written by Salim-Javed, who again insisted on casting Bachchan.
-The first was Deewaar, directed by Yash Chopra, where he worked with Shashi Kapoor, Nirupa Roy, Parveen Babi, and Neetu Singh, and earned another Filmfare nomination for Best Actor.
-The film became a major hit at the box office in 1975, ranking in at number four.
-Indiatimes Movies ranks Deewaar amongst the Top 25 Must See Bollywood Films.
+In 1975, Bachchan starred in a variety of film genres, from the comedy Chupke Chupke and the crime drama Faraar to the romantic drama Mili.
+This was also the year in which he starred in two films regarded as important in Hindi cinema history, both written by Salim-Javed, who again insisted on casting Bachchan.
+The first was Deewaar, directed by Yash Chopra, where he worked with Shashi Kapoor, Nirupa Roy, Parveen Babi, and Neetu Singh.
+The film emerged a blockbuster at the box office and earned him another Filmfare nomination for Best Actor.
+Indiatimes ranks Deewaar among the Top 25 Must See Bollywood Films.
 The other, released on 15 August 1975, was Sholay, which became the highest-grossing film ever in India at the time, in which Bachchan played the role of Jaidev.
 Deewaar and Sholay are often credited with exalting Bachchan to the heights of superstardom, two years after he became a star with Zanjeer, and consolidating his domination of the industry throughout the 1970s and 1980s.
-In 1999, BBC India declared Sholay the "Film of the Millennium" and, like Deewaar, it has been cited by Indiatimes Movies as amongst the Top 25 Must See Bollywood Films.
+In 1999, BBC India declared Sholay the "Film of the Millennium" and, like Deewaar, it has been cited by Indiatimes Movies as among the Top 25 Must See Bollywood Films.
 In that same year, the judges of the 50th annual Filmfare Awards awarded it with the special distinction award called the Filmfare Best Film of 50 Years.

-In 1976, he was cast by Yash Chopra in the romantic family drama Kabhie Kabhie.
+In 1976, he was cast by Yash Chopra in the romantic musical Kabhi Kabhie.
 Bachchan starred as a young poet, Amit Malhotra, who falls deeply in love with a beautiful young girl named Pooja (Rakhee Gulzar) who ends up marrying someone else (Shashi Kapoor).
 The film was notable for portraying Bachchan as a romantic hero, a far cry from his "angry young man" roles like Zanjeer and Deewaar.
-The film evoked a favourable response from critics and audiences alike.
+Despite its heavy theme, Kabhi Kabhie went on to become a superhit.
+Its soundtrack composed by Khayyam and lyrics written by Sahir Ludhianvi dominated the year-end annual list of Binaca Geetmala and was one of the best-selling Hindi film albums of the 1970s.
 Bachchan was again nominated for the Filmfare Best Actor Award for his role in the film.
-That same year he played a double role in the hit Adalat as father and son.
+That same year, he played a double role in another hit Adalat as father and son.
 In 1977, he won his first Filmfare Best Actor Award for his performance in Amar Akbar Anthony, in which he played the third lead opposite Vinod Khanna and Rishi Kapoor as Anthony Gonsalves.
 The film was the highest-grossing film of that year.
-His other successes that year include Parvarish and Khoon Pasina.
+His other major hits that year include Parvarish and Khoon Pasina.